pazernykormoran/backtesterrb30/README.md

 # Library implementation

-If you implement come piece of code that can be usefull in other strategies use "libs".
-Your communication interfaces place to libs/interfaces
+If you are implementing piece of code that can be usefull in other strategies, use "libs" folder.
+It will be avaliable to import in other strategies of notebooks.
-In "libs" folder create folder with your library and it will be avaliable to import froma any strategy code.

 # Microservice implementation